Here you can find information and documentation relating to UAL's sustainability, energy and environmental policies and plans.

 The University sets minimum requirements for sustainability to be captured within refurbishment and new-build projects.

 The Design Brief for Sustainability is provided as part of Employers Requirements that form part of the standard specification issued to external providers.
-Progress is tracked by the Sustainability & Environment Project Board who are responsible for the implementation of our Environmental Management System (the LiFE Index).
+Progress is tracked by the Sustainability and Environment Project Board who are responsible for the implementation of our Environmental Management System (the LiFE Index).

-This has had a positive impact upon the University estate and its operations including our first BREEAM 'Outstanding' building at Wimbledon College of Art
+This has had a positive impact upon the University estate and its operations including our first BREEAM 'Outstanding' building at Wimbledon College of Art.

 Staff and student travel is a significant contributor to UAL's Scope 3 emissions.
 We want to try and reduce this by encouraging sustainable transport through the Travel Plan.

 The University has mapped biodiversity across our estate via biodiversity audits, the audits and associated actions are captured in our Biodiversity Action Plan.